typetron/typetron.org/tutorials/blog/forms.md

 ```

 Now, whenever the client inputs invalid data, he will get an error.
 Try adding a title with less than 5
+characters inside the _body_ of the request as a _raw_ JSON like in the image below input
-characters and you should see an error like this one:
+and you should see an error like this one:

 <p align="center" class="window">
   <img src="/images/tutorials/blog/invalid-form.jpg" />